EchoMAV/PiStreamer/README.md

 ```

 ## Service operation
-To run the streamer and all ffmpeg processes in the background configure the script to be a service on the rpi.
+To run the streamer and all ffmpeg processes in the background configure the script to start as a service on the rpi.

 ## Stabilization
 Pass the flag `--stabilization` to the command line to achieve software image stabilization through opencv.
 Due to the computational overhead of stabilization, a significant FPS penalty is incurred at all resolutions.
 See the spec table below to evaluate the best options.